 I saw Daicon at a previous company I worked for.
 I remember thinking, “Wow amateurs made this?”
 It was only later that I found out those people were the same amateurs that made Daicon.
 When I saw the live action movie Ultraman Returns, I thought “Hey wasn’t that (Hideaki) Anno?” (laughs) “Ahh, it was those people!”
 When I asked later, for RSF they’d asked (Shichirō) Kobayashi and (Takamura) Mukuo but were turned down.
 From there, I don’t really know the details of the conversations they had with Asari.

-I worked on RSF, then left Fuga, and then around the time I was working on Mystery Article File, Asari came to me and told me about plans to create a new company and what kind of anime they were going to make.
+I worked on RSF, then left Fuga, and then around the time I was working on Mystery Case File, Asari came to me and told me about plans to create a new company and what kind of anime they were going to make.
 It was from this conversation that I ended up getting involved in Tomcat.

 “Hey, remember those paintings you did for Tomcat ?”

 Man, this guy is still hung up on Tomcat ? (laughs)